QuantEcon/lecture-julia.myst/lectures/introduction_dynamics/wealth_dynamics.md

 ## Simulating Wealth Dynamics

-To implement this process, first we can write a simple example a loop to simulate an individuals wealth dynamics, then we will write a higher-performance version for an entire distribution.
+To implement this process, we will write a funciton which simulates an entire path for an agent or the wealth distribution.

-The `params` argument is a named-tuple or struct consist with the `wealth_dynamics_model` function above.
+The `p` argument is a named-tuple or struct consist with the `wealth_dynamics_model` function above.

 ```{code-cell} julia
 function simulate_wealth_dynamics(w_0, z_0, T, params)